sdziallas/comp55/docs/labs/12-A-Hash2.md

 JUnit is a standard testing framework that we will explore more in-depth in a couple of weeks.
-The feedback from JUnit is easily accessible as you can click on the tests to get additional information, including clicking on the stack trace to get to the offending line of code show up in the editor, when you don't pass the tests.
+The feedback from JUnit is easily accessible as you can click on the tests to get additional information, including clicking on the stack trace to get to the offending line of code to show up in the editor, when you don't pass the tests.

 ![junit tests errors](lab12media/media/junitred.png)